How to Become a Ship Captain

 Obtaining Ship Captain Certification

 Certification is important when it comes to working professionally as a Ship Captain.
 The certification depends on the country you want to work in.
-The process of the certification involves a range of tests such as physicals, vision test, drug screenings besides written and practical exams.
+The process of the certification involves a range of tests such as physicals, vision tests, and drug screenings besides written and practical exams.
 For certification in the USA, you are required to pay a minimal fee of around $50 to $100.
 Certification acts as a license for you to be a recognized shipmaster.

 Work Environment

 The work environment of a ship captain is extremely demanding in both physical and psychological ways.
 The main workplace is determined by the type of ship/boat like passenger, Naval, Cargo, Container, etc. and the roles may vary for each.
-The chief often spends weeks without any form of communication from the world due to the lack of network in the open ocean.
+The chief often spends weeks without any form of communication with the world due to the lack of a network in the open ocean.
 33% of ships worldwide have no type of communication access with only 9% having internet access.
-The duration of stay on the ship depends on the length of the journey, knots (speed) of the ship, and many unforeseen factors.
+The duration of stay on the ship depends on the length of the journey, the knots (speed) of the ship, and many unforeseen factors.
 The voyage could last for a day or for many weeks or months.

 Did You know?
 The term “knot” originates from the 17th century when sailors measured the speed of their ship by using a device called a “common log” which was attached to a rope.
 As the ship moved towards the log, the number of knots during the period of time would measure the speed of the ship.

-A career as a Ship Captain is adventurous and a demanding one.
+A career as a Ship Captain is an adventurous and demanding one.
 Controlling ship is a matter of pride and a task of great responsibility.
-If you are someone who is adventure-loving and have great zeal for voyages, then the maritime career is right for you.
-To get a complete overview of the job profile and information on the best institutes to take your learning to the new level we are here to help you.
+If you are someone who is adventure-loving and have a great zeal for voyages, then the maritime career is right for you.
+To get a complete overview of the job profile and information on the best institutes to take your learning to a new level we are here to help you.
 On your journey to becoming a shipmaster, let Leverage Edu be your chief mate.

 Leave a Reply